david-dina/plugin-knowledge/README.md

 - **Connection refused:** Make sure Ollama is running on `http://localhost:11434`
 - **Slow performance:** Use smaller models or increase system resources
+- **Rate limiting:** The plugin automatically limits to 3 concurrent requests to prevent overwhelming your local Ollama instance
 - **Plugin not found:** Make sure `@elizaos/plugin-ollama` is in your agent's plugins list

 </details>